tramgup/nba_predictor/README.md

 # nba_predictor
 A Python based logistic regression model for predicting NBA games.
-This project was done entirely using Google Co Lab, so it is recommended to use a similar environment to run the following program, such as Jupyter notebook.
+This project was done entirely using Google Colab, so it is recommended to use a similar environment to run the following program, such as Jupyter notebook.

 ## Introduction